-7 An exported inline function or variable shall be defined in the translation unit containing its exported declaration.
+7 An exported inline function or variable shall be defined in the translation unit containing its exported declaration, outside the private-module-fragment (if any).
 [Note: There is no restriction on the linkage (or absence thereof) of entities that the function body of an exported inline function can reference.
 A constexpr function (9.1.5) is implicitly inline. -end note]